mounaiban/slowcomb/README.rst

 As indicated, there are twenty-four possible ways four elements may be arranged.

-Where it may be useful, and where the source sequence of the combinatorial unit supports it, the index of a combinatorial result can be recalled:
+The index of a combinatorial result can be recalled:

 ::

     >>> perm_abcd.index( ('D','C','B','A') )
     23

-The source sequence used in this example is a tuple, which supports index reverse lookups.
-Some sources may not support this; in such cases, the ``index()`` method will not succeed.
+Remember to split the elements of the terms in the exact form they supplied to the CU, especially when working on strings.

-  PROTIP: When working with strings, remember to separate its characters into individual elements of a tuple (or any other sequence).
+Index reverse lookups are only supported when the source sequence supports reverse lookups through a method named ``index()``.
+Using sources that do not fulfill this requirement will disable reverse lookup.

 As expected, ``D, C, B, A`` is reported to be the twenty-fourth and last permutation of ``A, B, C, D``.